yumafuu/bookmark-go/README.md

 $ go get bookmark-go
 ```

 This tool uses sqlite3.
-The default file path is `~/.bookmark.db`.
+The default file path is `~/.bookmark.db`. <br>
-If you want to change file path, set env variable `BOOKMARK_GO_DB_PATH` to where you want to put file
+If you want to change file path, set env variable `BOOKMARK_GO_DB_PATH` to where you want to put the file.

 ## Basic Usage
 ### show url list